diqiuzhuanzhuan/semeval2023/README.md

 ### some experiments
 At first stage, we used all the fields to encode information with transformers-based models.
 But we found just precise is vital for the model performance.

+The best encoder model is roberta-large, compared with bert-base-uncased, bert-large-uncased, albert, etc.